Saudi Arabia tightens its grip on Japan, its biggest Asian oil market

 "People are asking for more (heavy crude) but the Saudis can't give because of the OPEC cuts," said a Gulf oil source who requested anonymity because of the sensitivity of the topic.

-(Reporting by Florence Tan in SINGAPORE and Osamu Tsukimori in TOKYO; Additional reporting by Nidhi Verma in NEW DELHI; Editing by Christian Schmollinger)
+Reporting by Florence Tan in SINGAPORE and Osamu Tsukimori in TOKYO; Additional reporting by Rania El-Gamal in DUBAI and Nidhi Verma in NEW DELHI; Editing by Christian Schmollinger